aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KSV-0027/docs.md

-The default /proc masks are set up to reduce attack surface, and should be required.
+According to pod security standard '/proc Mount Type', the default /proc masks are set up to reduce attack surface, and should be required.

 ### Impact
 <!-- Add Impact here -->